emonson/SamVis/README.md

 There is a file called server\_conf\_example.json in the root of the repository.
-This is an example of the file which sets the local server name for all of the Javascript and Python scripts in both the HTTP and path directories..
+This is an example of the file which sets the local server name for all of the Javascript and Python scripts in both the IPCA and path directories..

 Make a copy of `server_conf_example.json` and call it `server_conf.json`.